tbraun-de/Contrib.KubeClient.CustomResources/readme.md

 ## Usage

-The CustomResources client can be injected via `Microsoft.Extensions.DependencyInjection`.
+The Kubernetes client can be injected via `Microsoft.Extensions.DependencyInjection`.

 ```csharp
 services